8base/old-documentation/8base-console/platform-tools/data-builder.md

 * Many more!

 ### Deleting Tables
 A confirmation input that requires the table name to be typed in appears when attempting to delete a table.
 Please know that deleted tables **cannot** be restored and any existing table records will be lost.
-Additionally, if any other tables are related to the table being deleted - *belongs to* and *has many*, either specified as mandatory or not - those relations will be severed.
+Additionally, if any other tables are related to the table being deleted—*belongs to* and *has many*, either specified as mandatory or not—those relations will be severed.

 ![Deleting table's in the Data Builder](../../.gitbook/assets/data-builder-delete-table.png)